LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course.md

         * 2 `.approved.txt` files in source control
         * tests are passing
 * [ ] Create a function that tests all methods for one value, 1.0 - `Approvals::verify(runEverything(1.0))`
+  * Hint: for atan2 , use 0.4 as the second parameter
     * Confirmation: A large `.approved.txt` file
 * [ ] Better to-strings, to show function names
     * Confirmation: You can tell which method was called, for each line in `.approved.txt`
 * [ ] Test all methods with input value 3.14
     * Confirmation: Another large `.approved.txt` file
 * [ ] Make a single test that tests everything for 1.0 and 3.14
+    * Hint: read the docs
     * Confirmation: You should have a call to  `Approvals::verifyAll()`
 * [ ] Better to-strings, to show function names and input values
     * Confirmation: You can tell which method was called, with which value, for each line in `.approved.txt`